-Trump says immigrants 'unhappy' with detention centres should stay home
+Trump says immigrants 'unhappy' with detention centers should stay home

-WASHINGTON (Reuters) - President Donald Trump, facing renewed criticism from Democrats and activists over his handling of a migrant crisis on the U.S.- Mexico border, said in a Twitter post on Wednesday that immigrants unhappy with conditions at detention centres should be told “not to come.”
+WASHINGTON (Reuters) - President Donald Trump, facing renewed criticism from Democrats and activists over his handling of a migrant crisis on the U.S.- Mexico border, said in a Twitter post on Wednesday that immigrants unhappy with conditions at detention centers should be told “not to come.”

-Democratic lawmakers and civil rights activists who have visited migrant detention centres along the border in recent days have described nightmarish conditions marked by overcrowding and inadequate access to food, water and other basic needs.
+Democratic lawmakers and civil rights activists who have visited migrant detention centers along the border in recent days have described nightmarish conditions marked by overcrowding and inadequate access to food, water and other basic needs.

-The Department of Homeland Security’s inspector general on Tuesday published graphic photos of migrant-holding centres in Texas’ Rio Grande Valley crammed with twice as many people as they were meant to hold.
+The Department of Homeland Security’s inspector general on Tuesday published photos of migrant-holding centers in Texas’ Rio Grande Valley crammed with twice as many people as they were meant to hold.

-“If Illegal Immigrants are unhappy with the conditions in the quickly built or refitted detentions centres, just tell them not to come.
+“If Illegal Immigrants are unhappy with the conditions in the quickly built or refitted detentions centers, just tell them not to come.
 All problems solved!”
 Trump said on Twitter.

 The Republican president has made cracking down on illegal immigration a key part of his first-term agenda after campaigning on the issue ahead of the 2016 election.